jumboindex/mast_analyser/README.md

 Mast Analyser app for the bink technical test.

-output for all questions below:
+Output for all questions below:

 ![question output](./mast_analyser/data/output.PNG)

-usage: python app.py
+Usage: python app.py

-test: python test_app.py
+Test: python test_app.py

 User input via the command line to select questions and answers:
     input: 1a, 1b, 2a, 2b, 3a, 4a, all, exit.

-    output: answers, all answers or exit.
+Output: answers, all answers or exit.

 ## Technologies